eu-digital-identity-wallet/eudi-docs-site/docs/getting-started.md

 | Issuer |   Build trusted applications that can issue attributes and attestations to EUDI Wallets according to the protocols and interfaces of the EUDI Wallet framework. | [Build an Issuer](../getting-started-issuer-provider) |
 | Relying Party  | Build trusted applications that can request attributes and attestations from EUDI Wallets according to the protocols and interfaces of the EUDI Wallet framework.|[Build a Verifier](../getting-started-verifier-provider) |

+Explore also how the EUDI Wallet can be used in travel use cases: [see the demo](../demo-travel.md).

 ## Learn more about